8167 - BIOCHEMISTRY AND MOLECULAR BIOLOGY

 Verification of learning

-The knowledge and ability acquired by students will be assessed through written or oral test (ongoing assessment) and a final oral exam.
+The knowledge and ability acquired by students will be assessed through written test (ongoing assessment) and a final oral exam.
 The ongoing assessments (during classes) include multiple-choice tests and exercises (similar to those done during classes) linked to the lessons content.

 The ongoing tests with positive score will be part of the final assessment.
 The students who doesn’t pass the ongoing test, as well as who want have higher score, can take an oral exam the test again.